HanSolo/JDKMon/README.md

 <br>
 JDKMon is a little tool written in JavaFX that tries to detect all JDK's installed on your machine and will inform you about new updates of each OpenJDK distribution found.
+In addition JDKMon is also able to monitor JavaFX SDK versions that are installed on your machine.

 At the moment the following distributions will be identified:
 - AdoptOpenJDK